 When Your Spouse Is Currently on Duty Overseas and Is Not Responding to the Divorce Case

-However, before a judge can enter a default judgment against a Respondent on active duty, the judge must appoint a lawyer to represent Respondent’s interests.
-Often the judge will delay granting final divorce orders until the service member can get leave and come to court.
+However, before a judge can enter a default judgment against a Respondent on active duty, the judge must appoint a lawyer to represent the Respondent’s interests.
+The judge will often delay granting final divorce orders until the service member can get leave and come to court.